TheThinkingHome/Automations/blueprints/template/battery_sentinel.md

 # Battery Sentinel - Low Battery

-Counts the batteries at or below a threshold and lists them, with the percentage, area, and battery type for each. it creates a `sensor` whose state is the number of low batteries, with the offenders listed in a `devices` attribute.
+Counts the batteries at or below a threshold and lists them, with the percentage, area, and battery type for each.
+It creates a `sensor` whose state is the number of low batteries, with the offenders listed in a `devices` attribute.

 - **Percentage and binary, both handled.** A device counts as low when its battery percentage is at or below the threshold, or when a binary battery sensor reads `on`.
 A binary low battery sensor has no number to report, so its `level` comes through as `null`.
 - **Hysteresis so it does not flap.** A value-hysteresis band keeps a device hovering at the threshold from bouncing in and out of the list.